corybrunson/landmark/README.md

 # workflow

-Foundations have been adapted from `peekxc/Mapper`, with `landmarks()` renamed to `get_landmarks_maxmin()` to avoid variable overloading.
-We should each edit only our respective functions `get_landmarks_lastfirst_*()` as we attempt to implement the algorithm discussed on 2020-05-21.
-If changes must be made to other files then they should be committed to a new branch first.
+Foundations have been adapted from `peekxc/Mapper`.

+We should each edit only our respective functions `landmarks_lastfirst_*()` as we attempt to implement the algorithm discussed on 2020-05-21, in the branches `lastfirst/*` (`cory` and `yara`: experimental; `main`: consolidated).

+If changes are made to other files then they should be committed to a new branch first.